 Introduction

-Despite its lower prevalence in the young population, atrial fibrillation (AF) and its following complications such as stroke in the young population are associated with poor clinical outcomes (1–4).
-In addition, AF is a disease that recurs well even after treatment.
-The recurrence rate reaches almost 50% despite treatments including cardioversion and antiarrhythmic drugs (5).
+Despite its lower prevalence in the young population, atrial fibrillation (AF) and AF-related complications such as stroke in the young population are associated with poor clinical outcomes (1–4).
+In addition, AF is a disease that recurs well even after treatment, for example, the recurrence rate reaches almost 50% despite treatments including cardioversion and antiarrhythmic drugs (5).
 Considering the long life expectancy of the young population and that active social roles are to be performed in this age group, awareness of AF prevention is necessary.

 Alcohol is a well-known non-genetic risk factor for AF development.
 (6–8) Several studies have been conducted on the mechanism by which alcohol induces AF, and one of the potential mechanisms is that sinus tachycardia caused by alcohol-induced autonomic imbalance leads to AF (9).
-Changes in cardiac structure and function such as cardiomyopathy and atrial remodeling caused by excessive drinking are also thought to have an effect (10–13), and it was also suggested that high blood pressure, obesity (14), and heart failure (10,15) linked to excessive alcohol consumption, are also risk factors for AF.
+Changes in cardiac structure and function such as cardiomyopathy and atrial remodeling caused by excessive drinking are also thought to have an effect (10–13), and it was also suggested that high blood pressure, obesity (14), and heart failure (10,15) linked to excessive alcohol consumption, are also risk factors for incident AF.

-While heavy drinking among young adults, especially those between ages 18-29, is one of the serious social issues that many countries are paying attention to (16–18), relatively few studies of the relationship between AF and alcohol consumption have been conducted in this particularly young population.
-Even among studies that have explored AF a s a rare but clinically important disease in the young population, the age criteria for young defined by the authors were under 65 (Sankaranarayanan et al.) (19), under 60 (De With et al.)(20), and under 45 (Segev et al.)(21) and the proportion of subjects between ages 18-29 who consume the most alcohol was small.
+While heavy drinking among young adults, especially those between ages 18-29, is one of the serious social issues that many countries are paying attention to (16–18), relatively few studies of the relationship between AF and alcohol consumption have been conducted in this young population.
+Even among studies that have explored AF a s a rare but clinically important disease in the young population, the age criteria for ‘young age’ as defined by the authors were under 65 years in the study by Sankaranarayanan et al. (19), or under 60 (De With et al.(20)), and under 45 years (Segev et al.(21)) and the proportion of subjects between ages 18-29 who consume the most alcohol was small.
 Additionally, questions like how much cumulative amount of alcohol consumption over years increased the risk of AF, and whether there is a increase in the risk of AF in continuous drinking over years were unanswered, since most previous studies cross-sectionally identified the subjects’ alcohol consumption.

-Drinking habits can be sufficiently improved with awareness, and is therefore a modifiable risk factor of atrial fibrillation.
-Hence, in this study, we investigated the impact of 4-years’ cumulative burden of alcohol consumption on the risk of incident AF in the young adults aged 20-39 years, using a nationwide population-based cohort.
+Drinking habits can be sufficiently improved with education and awareness, and is therefore a modifiable risk factor of AF.
+In this study, we investigated the impact of 4-years’ cumulative burden of alcohol consumption on the risk of incident AF in the young adults aged 20-39 years, using a nationwide population-based cohort.

-Method
+Methods

 Data source